-- Opportunities to inspire children to explore computing using different skills and programs developed around the world. - A variety of both discrete computing lessons using Purple Mash and cross curricular development of skills acquired. - Half termly online safety focused lessons using the Project Evolve resources. - Children working individually, in pairs and groups to work on the different strands of the computing curriculum. - Exciting and enjoyable practical lessons to engage children and foster their curiosity about computing. - A progression of the key computing skills used across the school.
+- Opportunities to inspire children to explore computing using different skills and programs developed around the world. - A variety of both discrete computing lessons using Purple Mash and cross curricular development of skills acquired. - Children working individually, in pairs and groups to work on the different strands of the computing curriculum. - Exciting and enjoyable practical lessons to engage children and foster their curiosity about computing. - A progression of the key computing skills used across the school.